CAPCOM PRO TOUR ONLINE PREMIER 2020 OFFICIAL TERMS AND CONDITIONS

 How To Enter

-By participating in a Tournament, Player hereby grants to Capcom permission to record, videotape and photograph the Player (“Player Images”).
-All Player Images will be owned by Capcom.
-Player grants to Capcom and each of its designees, the right to use, edit, adapt, post, stream, copy, display, perform, transmit, broadcast, and otherwise exploit Player Images, including any names, likenesses, voice, conversation and any other attributes of Playerʼs personality and appearance, individually or with others, in whole or in part, alone or in conjunction with other material, in any and all media now known or hereafter devised, in perpetuity throughout the world, for the purpose of trade, advertising, promotion or any other lawful purpose whatsoever, without additional compensation, consideration, notification or permission, except where prohibited by law.
+By participating in a Tournament, player hereby grants to CAPCOM U.S.A. permission to record, videotape and photograph the player (“Player Images”).
+In addition, players shall provide his/her photographs, still or video image of his/her surroundings at the time of participation (e.g., residence) if they agreed to do so in advance.
+All Player Images will be owned by CAPCOM U.S.A.
+Player grants to CAPCOM U.S.A. and each of its designees, the right to use, edit, adapt, post, stream, copy, display, perform, transmit, broadcast, and otherwise exploit Player Images, including any names (actual and player names), likenesses, voice, conversation and any other attributes of the player’s personality and appearance, individually or with others, in whole or in part, alone or in conjunction with other material, in any and all media now known or hereafter devised, in perpetuity throughout the world, for the purpose of trade, advertising, promotion or any other lawful purpose whatsoever, without additional compensation, consideration, notification or permission, except where prohibited by law.

-NOTE: THERE WILL BE NO REGISTRATION PROCESS FOR THE CAPCOM CUP.
-EACH CAPCOM CUP PARTICIPANT SHALL BE DETERMINED AT EVOLUTION, A GLOBAL PREMIER EVENT, AND A REGIONAL FINALS; BY THE GLOBAL RANKING POINT LEADERBOARD, AND A REGIONAL RANKING POINT LEADERBOARD EARNED AT EACH TOURNAMENT; OR AT THE INVITATION OF CAPCOM, AS PROVIDED IN THESE OFFICIAL RULES.
+NOTE: SINCE THERE WILL BE NO REGISTRATION PROCESS FOR THE CAPCOM CUP 2020, THIS SECTION SHALL BE AUTOMATICALLY APPLIED TO ALL PLAYERS.
+EACH CAPCOM CUP 2020 PARTICIPANT SHALL BE DETERMINED BY AND THROUGH THEIR PLACEMENT ON THE CPTOP OR AT THE INVITATION OF CAPCOM U.S.A., AS PROVIDED IN THESE OFFICIAL RULES.

 Agreement to the Official Rules